DEtI-anonymous-git/dont-eject-the-imposter/README.md

     ```
     This also initializes and updates the Git submodules of the dependencies
     located in `extern/`.
 If one of the dependencies is already installed at a standard location, CMake will try to use the installed version.
-    **Note that the automatically installed flatbuffers may lead to problems.
-Please manually install an up-to-date version**
+    **If building one of the automatically installed submodules leads to problems (which may happen for g++ versions deviating from what we tested on (13.1.1)), please manually install an up-to-date version on your system.**

 4. Call `make` in the build directory.
    Optionally, add `-j $number_of_parallel_jobs` to `make` for faster compilation.